Colours are powerful tools that shape perceptions, influence emotions and communicate your brand’s identity at a glance.

 Action, courage, desire, determination, energy, love, passion, potency and power.

-It stimulates and energizes the body, raising your blood pressure and heart rate.
+This colour can inflict psychological effects that stimulates and energizes the body, raising your blood pressure and heart rate.

 It increases your appetite and therefore can be a great colour for any food product or restaurants and cafes.